Trump sex assault accuser E. Jean Carroll says allegations’ notoriety made her ‘hated by a lot more people’

 Before Carroll left the stand Thursday, she responded to questions Habba raised during cross-examination.

-Habba asked Carroll about a string of tweets Trump posted after her sexual assault allegations were published in New York magazine.
+Habba asked Carroll about a string of tweets Trump supporters posted after her sexual assault allegations were published in New York magazine and before Trump reacted to them, suggesting the blowback was inevitable and not caused by Trump..

-Carroll’s lawyer, Roberta Kaplan, asked her client whether any of the tweets Habba highlighted accused her of being a paid operative for the Democrats, said she should be in jail, or said she should be raped.
+Carroll’s lawyer, Roberta Kaplan, asked her client on redirect whether any of the tweets Habba highlighted accused her of being a paid operative for the Democrats, as Trump suggested.
+She also asked of the tweets Habba highlighted said she should be in jail, or that she should be raped.

 “No,” Carroll answered each time.